genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ### Specify fields on request and reply

 You can specify which fields are on the request and which fields are on the response.
+You can also define derived fields on the reply where the input for the derived field is the reply entity.
 Here is an example:

 ```kotlin
 requestReplies {